YannickLy/DeepLearning-Project-ENSAE-2020/README.md

 # Implementation of a DCGAN and a cycleGAN

+This is a homework for the course of Deep Learning ENSAE 2020 Spring.
+Find the instructions on: https://marcocuturi.net/dl.html

 The aims of this project are to implement a DCGAN and a cycleGAN.

-We decided to apply the DCGAN to generate anime style face.
+In the first part of the project, we used DCGAN to generate anime style face.

-We decided to apply the cycleGAN to transform real photographies to Monet's painting and to transform Monet's painting to real photographies.
+Next, we decided to apply the cycleGAN to transform real photographies to Monet's painting and to transform Monet's painting to real photographies.
-We also tried to apply the cycleGAN to transform MNIST dataset to USPS dataset and vice versa.
+We also tried to carry out a cycleGAN to transform MNIST dataset to USPS dataset and vice versa.

-Hardware = NVIDIA RTX 2070
+Hardware GPU = NVIDIA RTX 2070

 # DCGAN